Videos of jailed AAP minister receiving 'massage' spark controversy | Politics

 Chandrashekhar had written to the Lieutenant Governor alleging that Jain 'extorted' Rs 10 crore from him in 2019 to ensure his safety in prison.
 Gupta also demanded Kejriwal sack Jain from his Cabinet.

 Jain, who is in judicial custody at Tihar over money laundering charges, for the last five months, can be seen in the purported videos from his cell getting back and foot massages, reading some documents and talking to visitors while lying on a bed.
 Mineral water bottles and a remote are also seen.
 In one video, he is seen getting a head massage while sitting on a chair.
-Earlier this week, a Tihar jail superintendent was suspended for alleged involvement in providing special treatment to Jain in the prison.
-The Enforcement Directorate (ED) had claimed in a court that Jain was getting special treatment inside the Tihar Jail including massage and special food, and provided CCTV footage to substantiate the claim.
-Sisodia accused the BJP of leaking Jain's videos from Tihar jail and claimed that he was undergoing physiotherapy for a spine injury.
-He went on to add that the Enforcement Directorate (ED) was directed by the court to not leak the video in question. ''Leaking the video is a violation of the court's direction,'' Sisodia added.
+Sisodia accused the BJP of leaking Jain's videos from Tihar jail and claimed that he was undergoing physiotherapy for a spine injury. ''Leaking the video is a violation of the court's direction,'' Sisodia added.
 The BJP is resorting to ''cheap theatrics'', he alleged.

 ''He (Jain) had sustained an injury to his spine and even underwent two surgeries.
 The doctor had advised physiotherapy upon discharge and those videos show him getting physiotherapy,'' Sisodia asserted. ''They (opposition) should fight the polls to the Municipal Corporation of Delhi (MCD) on issues,'' he said.
 BJP IT department head Amit Malviya asked Kejriwal why he had not sacked Jain.